packetchaos/Navi_pro/README.md

 Each command has two parts: the Command and the Option/Request.
 Double-Dash(--), commands expect a text value.
 Single-Dash commands do not have an expected input.

-There are ten core commands:
+There are thirteen core commands:
  * api - query api endpoints
  * ip - find details on Specific IPs
  * find - Find information: credential failures, containers, etc